shaliniumbc/UMBC-DATA606-Capstone/docs/proposal.md

 ## Data

 - **Data Sources:**
-The dataset used for this project was obtained from a Kaggle repository, which contains daily stock price data for the Nifty 50 companies.
-The dataset covers a wide time span, making it ideal for analyzing stock market trends and predicting future stock prices.
+The dataset used for this project was obtained from Yahoo Finance.
+Y Finance obtains historical stock prices, which are essential for time series analysis and predicting future stock trends.
 - **Data Size:** 19MB
 - **Data Shape:** rows and 15 columns.
 - **Time Period:** The dataset covers the period from 2000 to 2021, capturing daily trading data.